 - 'C' grade or better in each pre-requisite course

 - Clear criminal background check

 Dakota Wesleyan University has a unique online campus experience that helps students feel connected - to their coursework, their instructors, and their fellow students.
-Accredited by the Commission on Collegiate Nursing Education (CCNE), nurses will take upper level courses like this:
+Accredited by the American Association of Colleges of Nursing, nurses will take upper level courses like this:

 - NUR 303 Nursing Research

 - NUR 311 Leadership for the Baccalaureate Nurse I

 - NUR 400 Family, Community and Populations

 Some universities offer online RN to BSN programs throughout the state.
 Most do not set any time expiry on an RN's last round of formal credentials, as long as he or she has maintained an active and unencumbered RN license in the meantime.
 To varying degrees, the programs may accept and transfer ADN credits by different evaluation methods, but this information is available on each university's website.
 Students should not hesitate to contact the chairperson of the RN to BSN program to ask any questions they may have.